olehj/docker-nsfminerOC/README.md

 # Requirements

 * NVIDIA drivers for your GPU installed.
-Docker version and Unraid driver version has to be the same.
-* **Current required version:** 460.67

 # Usage